 The proposed system utilizes ventures across different areas of space technology to design a state-of-the-art concept.
 The rationale behind each design decision contains roots in current practices either in testing or deployment.
 The potential net worth of mining even one asteroid, much less finding a consistent process to mine asteroids, could yield a huge payout in billions or even trillions of dollars.
 By proposing a cost-effective concept with engineered foundations, aspects of its design can be picked and pulled for relevant applications in other space projects.

-Appendix

-An appendix, if needed, should appear before the acknowledgments.

-Acknowledgments

-An Acknowledgments section, if used, immediately precedes the References.
-Sponsorship information and funding data are included here.
-The preferred spelling of the word “acknowledgment” in American English is without the “e” after the “g.”
-Avoid expressions such as “One of us (S.B.A.) would like to thank…” Instead, write “F. A. Author thanks…”

 References

-The following pages are intended to provide examples of the different reference types.
-All references should be in 9-point font, with the first line flush left and reference numbers inserted in brackets.
-You are not required to indicate the type of reference; different types are shown here for illustrative purposes only.
-The DOI (digital object identifier) should be incorporated in every reference for which it is available (see Ref.
-1 sample); for more information on DOIs, visit www.doi.org or www.crossref.org.